 The most valuable thing we can do for the future of humanity is make it financially viable for more people to try to change the world.

-The reasonable man adapts himself to the world; the unreasonable one persists in trying to adapt the world to himself.
-Therefore, all progress depends on the unreasonable man.George Bernard Shaw
+the unreasonable one persists in trying to adapt the world to himself.

-Every major leap forward in food security, clean energy, climate science, manufacturing efficiency, and medicine has started with a founder willing to bet everything on an idea.
+Every major leap forward in technology, food security, clean energy, climate science, manufacturing efficiency, and medicine has started with a founder willing to bet everything on an idea.
 The companies attacking the world's most important problems — sustainable protein, grid-scale storage, carbon capture, AI-accelerated drug discovery — are almost universally startups.
 Not government programs.
 Not corporate R&D. Founders.

 And yet the financial reality of becoming a founder is designed to deter exactly the people we need most.
 The expected value of founding a startup is financially negative: below-market salary for years, a greater-than-60% chance of total loss, and no access to your equity for over a decade even if it works.
 The rational decision — for someone talented enough to build world-changing things — is to take a safer path.
-Most of them do.
+Sadly, most of them do.

 Our GoalBy making the calculus of becoming a founder an order of magnitude better, we'll help the world get an order of magnitude more startup founders.